scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 - Notice in the **Model Summary (Block 1)** there are "Cox & Snell: and " R<sup>2</sup> values.
 This is because there is no universally agreed method for computing R<sup>2</sup> for logistic regression - both methods conceptually quantify how well the model explains the outcome variable (see section 20.3.3 of the Field textbook for more info).

 - We didn't check the same sources of bias (non-linearity, heteroscedasticity, lack of independence) that we did for the linear regression example.
 Rather than linearity, logistic regression assumes that the relation of predictors to log(odds) of the outcome is linear.
 Homoscedasticity/Homogeneity of variance is not an assumption of logistic regression.
-We do need to assume independence, and non-independent measures (e.g., unmodeled groups or repeated measures) cause a problem called overdispersion.
+We do need to assume independence, because non-independent measures (e.g., unmodeled groups or repeated measures) cause a problem called *overdispersion*.
 Refer to the Field textbook (Chapter 20) for a complete overview of logistic regression and how to check assumptions.

 #### That's all for this part, have some fun in RStudio now!